Romania national football team: Euro 2012

 In Euro 2012 qualifying, Romania was drawn into Group D along with France, Bosnia and Herzegovina, Belarus, Albania and Luxembourg.
 Although the team initially seemed prepared to continue their awful form from their disastrous World Cup campaign, beginning with a 1–1 draw with Pot 5 members Albania and following up with a goalless draw with Belarus and a pair of losses to France and Bosnia and Herzegovina, the team was able to rebound somewhat and register their first two victories.
-The first was an expected win against Luxembourg but the second was an important win in the rematch against Bosnia and Herzegovina.
-Romania's last good result came when they battled group favorite France to a goalless draw before ending the campaign the way it began – two disappointing draws with Albania and Belarus.
+The first was a win against Luxembourg and the second was an important win in the rematch against Bosnia and Herzegovina.
+Romania's last decent result came when they battled France to a goalless draw before ending the campaign the way it began – two disappointing draws with Albania and Belarus.
 They finished qualification in a distant third place and only one point ahead of Belarus.

 2014 World Cup

-Romania was drawn into the 2014 FIFA World Cup qualifying round with the Netherlands, Turkey, Hungary, Estonia and Andorra.
-Romania, Turkey and Hungary were expected to battle it out for second place behind the Netherlands.
+Romania were drawn into the 2014 FIFA World Cup qualifying round with the Netherlands, Turkey, Hungary, Estonia and Andorra.
 They made an impressive start with a 2–0 away win in Estonia followed by a 4–0 win at home against modest Andorra and another away win in Turkey (1–0).
-After that, Romania was defeated by Netherlands, both at home and away, and managed to secure only a draw in Hungary, in between.
+After that, Romania were defeated by the Netherlands, both at home and away, and managed to secure only a draw in Hungary, in between.
 Romania started the last part of the campaign with a victory at home, against Hungary, but was defeated by Turkey.
 The last two match days were decisive, with Romania securing its place in the play-off with two wins, against Andorra and Estonia, while qualification rivals Turkey and Hungary were both defeated by the winner of the group, the Netherlands.
 Romania were drawn to play Greece for a place in the World Cup finals, but a 3–1 loss in Greece and a 1–1 home draw ended its run.